lindy-labs/opus_contracts/README.md

 ### Setup

-In one shell, run `scarb run devnet` to boot up a Devnet instance.
-You can use the `http://localhost:5050` as the RPC address.
+In one shell, run `scarb run load_devnet` to boot up a Devnet instance with the initial deployment and setup of contracts based on the `devnet_dump.json` state file.
+The RPC address of this Devnet instance is `http://localhost:5050`.

-In another shell, from the `scripts` directory, run `scarb run deploy_devnet`.
+To start a clean Devnet instance, run `scarb run restart_devnet`.
+In another shell, from the `scripts` directory, run `scarb run deploy_devnet -p deployment`.
 That will compile and deploy the contracts on the local Devnet and do the initial required setup.

-Note that Devnet deployments are ephemeral.
-Once you kill your Devnet instance, the state is lost.
-After restarting, you will have to deploy the contracts again, using the script mentioned above.
+Once you kill your Devnet instance, the state is lost unless the latest `devnet_dump.json` state file is committed.

 ### Addresses